freshystar/Security-/homework.md

 Please remember that only Maxwell has access to his private key.
 So if Maxwell applies it to a file, every one:

-   - will be able to open the file using his Public Key
+   - will be able to open the file using his Public Key.
   - Will be sure that Maxwell has signed this because he is the only one having access to the private key of the public key they used to open the file.

 Let's sign a message: